April 2025 climate report

 Groundwater

-Groundwater levels in Northlands key monitored aquifers in April range from “Extremely Low” to “Above Normal”.
-This regional variation is primarily due to differences in aquifer geology, as recharge occurs at different rates in reaction to the rainfall recorded across the region.
+Groundwater levels in Northland's key monitored aquifers in April range from “Extremely Low” to “Above Normal”.
+This regional variation is primarily due to differences in aquifer geology, and recharge rates.

 Figure 6: Groundwater levels in Northland’s primary monitored aquifers for April 2025.